 Icons8 is 80% Coding, and Only 20% Drawing

-Unlike many other websites that are merely a collection of icons for download, Icons8 is a lot more than just a collection of icons, it provides additional software features:
+Unlike many other websites that are merely a collection of icons for download, Icons8 is a lot more than that:

 - Web app generates icons in any color, size and format